 American Clad 12-inch Skillet (Amazon)

 Fully clad, made in USA.
-We really wanted to love this cookware.
+There are a lot of reasons to love this cookware.
 It's made in the USA.
 It has a lifetime warranty.
-The outer layer contains titanium for added durability (although it is not nickel free).
-And, it has really excellent pieces in the set, including a 13.5-inch jumbo fry pan with domed lid and a 10.5-inch skillet (at least in the set from Amazon; the Everything Kitchens set lacks the jumbo skillet).
-It's marketed as 7-ply, but the internal plies are all aluminum alloys--no interior stainless to "slow" the performance.
-In other words, a lot of heat-spreading aluminum.
+The design is beautifully thought out (more on that below).
+And, it has really excellent pieces in the set, including a 13.5-inch jumbo fry pan with domed lid and a 10.5-inch skillet.

 Anolon Nouvelle Copper Clad Stainless Cookware